Latest update on March 3, 2026

 Please raise a ticket |

-The byline is the little dialog accessible through the Requirement Yogi icon at the top of pages.
 On large pages, the macros and the byline run in the same Javascript thread (not our fault) and sometimes, the Byline may load after all other macros, which means it timeouts.
 Workaround: We’ve prepared a workaround whereby customers can use native Confluence links instead of macros.
 It is ready, please request activation with our support. |

 |